DanZinagri/NicheD20/docs/Skills/Varied Skills/Profession.md

 ---
-tags: ['Skills', 'Varies']
+tags:
+  - Skills
+  - Varies
-PageType: 'Skills'
+PageType: Skills
-SkillTyp: 'Varies'
+SkillTyp: Varies
-Attr: '-'
+Attr: "-"
 share: true
 ---

 You are skilled at a specific job such as a crafter or laborer.
 Like Knowledge and Perform, Profession is actually a number of separate skills.
 You could have several Profession skills, each with its own ranks.
 Profession comes in a few variants of crafter, laborer, or other.
 Profession is unique in the fact that it uses either wisdom or intelligence to perform its task